-The fee payable has been set by the ESFA as 5% of the cost of training negotiated with the employer.
-This value must not exceed the top of the funding band for the relevant framework/standard.
+Where the fee is applicable it has been set by the DFE as 5% of the cost of training negotiated with the employer.
+This value must not exceed the top of the funding band for the relevant framework / standard.

 The College will continue to negotiate fees on an individual basis with employers.